 However, if your business is heavily customer-facing, you may want to have a standalone CRM software separate from your ERP system in order to meet those needs.
 Or if your marketing or sales department is very large, you may benefit from an integrated CRM system just for them.

 Not sure if you need both?
-Get free recommendations from one of our software advisors.
+Request a free software demo and get pricing now from our software experts.